carlosviniciustenorio/carlosviniciustenorio/README.md

 ### Hi 👋 welcome to my profile

-I'm Carlos Vinícius Tenorio, I've been a software engineer for over 3 years and I work at Itaú Unibanco.
+I'm Carlos Vinícius Tenorio, I've been a software engineer and work at Itaú Unibanco.

 Using Microsoft techonologies and Cloud Providers to create applications